latex3/xpdftex/README.md

  - The Lua definitions of the pdftex primitives are used from expl3.lua (which is loaded)

- -  shell escape from shelles
+ -  shell escape from the shellescape package.

- -  tex-xet so no `\beginL` etc  (Code by Marcel in xet-tex branch)
+ -  tex--xet so no `\beginL` etc  (Code by Marcel in xet--tex branch)

 ## Partially implemented